hitokiri-mata/katacoda-courses/kubernetes-chaos/chaos-mesh/step6-experiment2.md

 Based on the cron time in the experiment, watch the Pods randomly terminate and new ones start:

-`watch kubectl get -n chaos-sandbox deployments,pods,services -l chaos=blast-here`{{execute}}
+`watch kubectl get -n chaos-sandbox deployments,pods,services`{{execute}}

 Use this `clear`{{execute interrupt}} to break out of the watch or press <kbd>Ctrl</kbd>+<kbd>C</kbd>.

-Look at the dashboard, find the experiment, and drill down on its details.
+Look at the Chaos Mesh dashboard, find the experiment, and drill down to explore the experiment details.

-## Update Experiment

-At any time you can change the YAML declaration and apply further experiment updates with:

-`kubectl apply -f network-delay-exp.yaml`{{execute}}

-The experiment can be paused:

-`kubectl annotate networkchaos web-show-network-delay experiment.chaos-mesh.org/pause=true`{{execute}}

-and resumed:

-`kubectl annotate networkchaos web-show-network-delay experiment.chaos-mesh.org/pause-`{{execute}}

-Since the NetworkChaos is like any other Kubernetes resource, the experiment can be easily removed.

-`kubectl delete -f network-delay-exp.yaml`{{execute}}
+There are many more types of experiments.
+Which ones appeal to you that could help your application increase its availability in times of chaos?